projectfluent/dom-l10n-documentation/src/using-fluent.md

 }
 ```

-Finally, we'll want a top-level `generateBundles` function (remember, this is what `DOMLocalization` is initialized with) to provide a generator over the available fluent bundles for our supported locales.
+Finally, we will want a top-level `generateBundles` function (remember, this is what `DOMLocalization` is initialized with) to provide a generator over the available fluent bundles for our supported locales.

 ```JavaScript
 async function* generateBundles(resourceIds) {